In Defense of the Second Person

 Jonathan Escoffery is the winner of the 2016 Waasnode Fiction Prize, a 2017 Somerville Arts Council Artist Fellowship, the 2017 Ivan Gold Fellowship from The Writers' Room of Boston, and a 2017 Kimbilio Fiction Fellowship.
 He earned his MFA in Fiction from the University of Minnesota where he was a DOVE Fellow, an Anderson Center Fellow, and the Fiction Editor at Dislocate.
 He is currently the Writer-in-Residence at Wellspring House artist retreat in Western MA.
 He has taught Creative Writing at the University of Minnesota, UMass Boston, the Red Wing Youth Correctional Facility, Roxbury Open Studios, and at GrubStreet.
 Jonathan's writing has appeared, or is forthcoming, in Prairie Schooner, The Caribbean Writer, Passages North, Salt Hill Journal, Solstice, Pangyrus, and elsewhere.
 For about Jonathan, visit his website or check him out on Twitter.
 Make sure you sign up for Jonathan's free workshop, Misundertood: Inverting the Workshop Model, on June 17th or his upcoming class at Grub HQ, Publishing Your Work: Strategies to Maximize Success on Your Submission.

-Jonathan Escoffery’s writing has appeared, or is forthcoming, in The Paris Review, AGNI, ZYZZYVA, Pleiades, Salt Hill, The Caribbean Writer, Creative Nonfiction, Solstice Literary Magazine, Pangyrus, and elsewhere.
-His most recent honors include a Distinguished Story citation in The Best American Short Stories, a Glenna Luschei Prairie Schooner Award, and Passages North’s Waasnode Fiction Prize.
-He has received fellowships and support from the National Endowment for the Arts (NEA), Aspen Words, the Helene Wurlitzer Foundation of New Mexico, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, Wellspring House, and Bread Loaf Writers' Conference.
+Jonathan Escoffery’s writing has appeared, or is forthcoming, in The Paris Review, American Short Fiction, Electric Literature, AGNI, ZYZZYVA, Pleiades, Salt Hill, The Caribbean Writer, Creative Nonfiction, The Best American Magazine Writing 2020, and elsewhere.
+His most recent honors include winning the 2020 Plimpton Prize for Fiction, a 2020 National Endowment for the Arts (NEA) fellowship, the 2020 National Magazine Award for Fiction from the American Society of Magazine Editors, and a 2020 Helene Wurlitzer Foundation of New Mexico grant.
+He has received awards and honors from The Best American Short Stories anthology, Aspen Words, Prairie Schooner, Passages North, the Somerville Arts Council, The Writers' Room of Boston, Kimbilio Fiction, the Anderson Center, Wellspring House, and Bread Loaf Writers' Conference.
 Jonathan earned his MFA in Fiction from the University of Minnesota where he was a DOVE Fellow, a COSP Fellow, and the Fiction Editor at Dislocate magazine.
 He attends the University of Southern California’s Ph.D. in Creative Writing and Literature Program as a Provost Fellow.
 For a full listing of his publications and projects, please visit jonathanescoffery.comSee other articles by Jonathan Escoffery